dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 **2. Docker Compose**

 Next, you will need to install [Docker Compose](https://docs.docker.com/compose/install/).
-It will allow you to orchestrate multiple docker services together.
+It will allow you to orchestrate multiple Docker services together.
 Try `docker-compose -v` to ensure a working version.
 Here is the result from my terminal: `docker-compose version 1.16.1, build 6d1ac21`.

 **3. Free Tier Login Accounts**